 This zone will be the required additional area for future planned urban development as per population projection.
 New facilities and services like road, drains, footpath, waste transfer station and other civic services will be provided.
 This area is being proposed to be developed within the year 2031.
-A parcel of land under western part of the Ward No. 9 is being proposed as mew urban area.

 Policies: Planned development will be the prime characteristic of the new urban area.
-Hosing with greeneries, important development like park, commercial centre, educational institute, improved health facilities, community centre, road with footpath including drainage facilities, water supply and fire service are the important planning components of this area.
+Hosing with greeneries, important development like park, commercial centre, educational institute, improved health facities, community centre, road with footpath including drainage facilities, water supply and fire service are the important planning components of this area (97.18 acres).
 Any contrast regarding the implementation of those planning components should not be encouraged.